Jabir-Srj/Project_Pikachu/README.md

 ### For Customers
 - **Search Flights**: Use the flight search functionality to find available flights
-- **Book Flights**: Complete the booking process with passenger and payment details
+- **Book Flights**: Complete the booking process with passenger details (simplified payment flow)
 - **Manage Bookings**: View, modify, or cancel existing bookings
-- **Get Support**: Use the AI chatbot or submit support tickets for assistance
+- **Get Support**: Use the modern AI chatbot or submit support tickets for assistance
 - **Request Refunds**: Submit refund requests for eligible bookings

 ### For Admins
 - **Dashboard Access**: Use the admin dashboard for system overview
 - **Manage Customers**: View and manage customer accounts
 - **Handle Tickets**: Review and respond to customer support tickets
-- **Approve Refunds**: Process refund requests and approvals
+- **Approve Refunds**: Process refund requests with detailed review interface
 - **System Management**: Maintain FAQs and system settings

 ### For Airline Management